Statistical Equilibrium of Optimistic Beliefs: Literature Review

+Extending the classical Nash equilibrium framework, a large literature incorporates economic and psychological insights to account for systematic deviations from perfect rationality observed in laboratory and field behavior.
+In the Nash paradigm, players best respond to correct beliefs about others’ actions; empirically, however, play often departs from these predictions in stable and interpretable ways.

+In two-player zero-sum games, for example, a series of studies \citep{lieberman1960human,brayer1964experimental,o1987nonmetric,brown1990testing,rapoport1992mixed} tests minimax theory.
+As noted by \citep{o1987nonmetric}, while aggregate frequencies can track minimax predictions, substantial heterogeneity across subjects suggests that many individuals deviate from minimax play-plausibly reflecting limits in attention and information processing.
+Relatedly, \citep{nagel1995unraveling} shows that players’ reasoning can be shaped by observed histories, and \citep{goeree2001ten} documents that changes in payoff magnitudes and structures can generate systematic departures from standard equilibrium predictions.
+These patterns motivated the development of behavioral game theory models that enrich the payoff–choice mapping using, among other ingredients, social preferences, bounded strategic thinking, and subjective beliefs \citep{camerer1997progress,gintis2005behavioral}.

-Among these, the quantal response equilibrium (QRE) proposed by \citep{mckelvey1995quantal} has emerged as a central concept for modeling bounded rationality.
-QRE is a statistical parametric model in which players’ stochastic choice probabilities are determined as a fixed point in an infinite-dimensional distribution space, and it has been successfully applied in a wide range of scenarios.
-Nevertheless, the effectiveness of QRE is contingent upon accurate statistical modeling of players' deviations from perfect rationality, rendering it sensitive to model misspecification in practice.
-Furthermore, because QRE typically assumes homogeneity in statistical uncertainty, alternative approaches \citep{stahl1994experimental,camerer2004cognitive,friedman2005random} have sought to incorporate heterogeneity in players’ choices and beliefs.
-Recognizing the restrictive assumptions of perfect payoff expectations and optimization in Nash games, \citep{goeree2004model} introduced the notion of noisy introspection, and \citep{rogers2009heterogeneous} further extended the QRE framework by incorporating individual payoff responsiveness of the players.
+A central stochastic-choice approach is the quantal response equilibrium (QRE) of \citep{mckelvey1995quantal}, which defines equilibrium as a fixed point of noisy (quantal) best responses.
+QRE has been applied successfully across many environments, but its empirical performance depends on correct statistical specification of how players deviate from perfect optimization, and can be sensitive to misspecification.
+Moreover, standard implementations often impose homogeneity in noise or responsiveness, motivating extensions that incorporate heterogeneity in choice behavior and beliefs \citep{stahl1994experimental,camerer2004cognitive,friedman2005random}.
+Recognizing the restrictiveness of perfect payoff expectations and optimization, \citep{goeree2004model} introduced noisy introspection, and \citep{rogers2009heterogeneous} extended QRE by allowing individual differences in payoff responsiveness.